ELECTROCHEMICAL MACHINING (ECM)

 Our ECM Tooling Provides the Edge.

-The fixture including the tool (cathode) is a critical element of the ECM process because its properties and shape determine where and how much material is removed from the workpiece.
+The fixture including the tool (cathode) is a critical element of the Electrochemical machining (ECM) process because its properties and shape determine where and how much material is removed from the workpiece.
 The cathode is designed to maintain a gap between itself and the workpiece surface.
 The electrolyte flowing between the cathode and the workpiece (the anode) ensures the removal of the material when flushing the gap.
 Because the cathode never comes into contact with the workpiece, the tooling has no process-related wear.

 Our team of manufacturing professionals will work with you to determine the best possible tooling design for your project.